zivy/tif2ims/README.md

 **repair_ims_size**: Receive a csv file with four columns (`file_name,x_in_um,y_in_um,z_in_um`).
 The column `file_name` contains the paths to the files relative to the location of the csv file.
 The pixel sizes are in micrometers.
 Use this tool to repair/correct pixel sizes if they were incorrectly imported into imaris.

+**extract_slice**: Receive a set of ims files and extract the specified slice (using percentage in z-stack, 0 - first slice, 0.5 - middle, 1.0 - last slice), and time point from each of the files.
+Result is written to ims file with the extracted slice number and time point postfixed to the original file name.

+For example, the output created for the file `Barcode_1034_CollIV.ims` when extracting slice 2 and timepoint 0 is `Barcode_1034_CollIV_s2_t0.ims`.
+Note that all indexes (slice and time point are zero based).

 ## One time setup (Windows)

 1. Install miniconda if not already installed ([download](https://docs.conda.io/en/latest/miniconda.html)).